Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

+With the help of Corollary~\ref{coro:ED}, we can rearrange the stress to drive the weight of $e_{jk}$ to zero, which is equivalent to removing the edge from the original framework.
 The key point is to find the eligible vertices in $\mathcal{N}_j^p \cap \mathcal{N}_k^p$.
 In practice, the number of perceived neighbors is limited so that the local traversal is usually acceptable.
 For higher efficiency, we can also set a time upper limit on the search for suitable neighbors.
 If we cannot find proper neighbors within the specified time, a relay strategy is activated.
-That is, we can eliminate a specific edge by adding new vertices, and the following two cases are considered.
+That is, we can eliminate a specific edge by adding new vertices, which are called as ``temporary vertices".

 \textbf{Case (2): There are no vertices in $ \mathcal{N}_j^p \cap \mathcal{N}_k^p $ to guarantee positive $s_{ed}$ , but $ \mathcal{N}_j^p \cap \mathcal{N}_k^p \ne \emptyset$.}